India is a brother, but China a long lost cousin found: Maldives envoy | Free Press Journal

 The Maldives will further embrace Chinese investment but is aware it risks getting caught between China and India, Faisal told the Hong Kong-based South China Morning Post.

-“China is like a long-lost cousin that we have found, a long-lost cousin who is willing to help us,” he said yesterday after Maldivian President Abdulla Yameen lifted a state of emergency in the troubled South Asian nation after 45 days.
+“China is like a long-lost cousin that we have found, a long-lost cousin who is willing to help us,” he said on Thursday after Maldivian President Abdulla Yameen lifted a state of emergency in the troubled South Asian nation after 45 days.

 “India is a brother.
 We are a family, we may quarrel and we may have arguments but in the end, we will sit down and resolve it,” the diplomat said.